AurelieGIRAUD/AurelieGIRAUD.github.io/sample_page.md

  ('f p-value', 0.12189895632865029)]
 ```

-If the test statistic has a p-value below the alpha risk (e.g. 0.05) then the null hypothesis of homoskedasticity is rejected and heteroskedasticity is assumed.
+✅ If the test statistic has a p-value below the alpha risk (e.g. 0.05) then the null hypothesis of homoskedasticity is rejected and heteroskedasticity is assumed.
 In our case, we validate the assumption of homoscedasticity.

-4. Independence:
+### 4. Independence:
 Residuals must be totally free of autocorrelation.

 <img src="images/Screenshot 2022-10-21 at 18.19.24.png"/>

 ## The 5th trouble maker

-For multiple linear regression, you also need to check:
+For multiple linear regression, you also need to check the absence of multicollinearity.

-5. the Absence of multicollinearity:
 Multicollinearity refers to when two predictors (or more) are providing the same information about the response variable.
 This can be a problem for the model as it generates:

 - Redundancy → leading to unreliable coefficients of the predictors (especially for linear models)

 - High variance of the estimator → tends to overfit meaning that the algorithm tends to model the random noise in the training data, rather than the intended output.

 - An important predictor can become unimportant.

+In other words,multicollinearity makes some variables statistically insignificant when they should be significant.
+We can check the existence of collinearity between two or more variables with the Variance Inflation Factor (VIF).
+It’s a measure of colinearity among predictor variables within a multiple regression.

+We generally consider that a VIF of 5 or 10 and above (depends on the business problem) indicates a multicollinearity problem.